National Weather Service confirms rare West Virginia tornado

 CHARLESTON, W.Va.
 (AP) — The National Weather Service says storm-related damage indicates that a rare tornado touched down in West Virginia.

-The weather service says on Twitter that a tornado hit the Alum Creek area Monday night along U.S. Route 119 southwest of Charleston.
+The weather service tweeted that a tornado hit the Alum Creek area Monday night along U.S. Route 119 southwest of Charleston.
 The weather service says a survey team is looking at damage in other areas Tuesday in Kanawha County, where large trees toppled onto homes and roads.

 The weather service is still determining the tornado’s strength.